acharyasreej/vm-imgreg-operator-api-old/README.md

-# vm-operator-api
+# vm-imgreg-operator-api

 ## Overview

-The vm-operator-api project provides the object model and generated client libraries for the VM Operator project, which is a part of vSphere's [Kubernetes](https://kubernetes.io) support.
+The vm-imgreg-operator-api project provides the object model and generated client libraries for the VM Operator project, which is a part of vSphere's [Kubernetes](https://kubernetes.io) support.